equinor/appsec-fundamentals-authn-authz-cs/ex-10/doc/swapping_tech_for_episodes_api.md

     pytest
     ```
 - In `./src/core/config.py` update the API audience to reflect your API (AppSettings)
-    - Follow the pattern in the code for this; use only the GUID not the whole URI
+    - Follow the pattern in the code for this; use the Application ID URI.
     - Remember to save

 --Now You--